 Just earlier this week political allies of the abortion industry were clamouring for the legalisation of abortion on demand.
-If they and the abortion industry get their way then the abortion rate standing at 1 every 3 minutes in England and Wales will get even worse.
+If they and the abortion industry get their way then the abortion rate standing at one every three minutes in England and Wales will get even worse.

 We must not forget that every abortion ends the life of an unborn child and with nine-million abortions since 1967 we must and we will stand against attempts to remove all impediments to the ending of unborn human life.
 We will do this by providing a voice for the unborn and care and support which women in crisis need and deserve.”